 |Stored-value or prepaid card||Pre-loaded with funds||Loading, purchase, monthly use fees||Amount of money loaded onto the card|

 Credit cards are available to individuals and businesses contingent on credit scores, and can feature special rewards and perks catered to business needs or specific types of spending.
 A charge card is like a credit card—but must be paid in full each month.
 A debit card is linked directly to your bank account, and allows you the convenient spending of your own money.
 A stored-value card or prepaid card is loaded with your own money before use—but isn’t linked to any bank account.

 Ready to get a business credit card?
 Follow these 6 steps to get started.

 One of the appealing features of a prepaid card is that they’re readily accessible.
 You can pick up prepaid cards at grocery stores and even gas stations.
 Your bank or credit union might offer a prepaid card option, or you can get one from your favorite retail location.

-Why would my business use a stored-value card?
+Why would my business use a prepaid card?

 There is a wide range of uses for stored-value cards, including:

 - Gift cards

 - Access to specific purposes, i.e. a cafeteria, laundry, transportation

 - Direct deposit for individuals without bank accounts